-How Many Days Per Week Should I Run?
+How Many Days Per Week Should A Beginner Run?
+UPDATED 2021

 How many days a week should I run?
 This is a common question with beginner runners.
 Elite runners, on the other hand, are known for double day runs and more than 100-mile weeks.
 So this begs the question, for the new runner how many running sessions should they plan for each week?

 This is quite a personal and individual answer.
 Not all people are the same.
 Some beginners can increase their mileage quickly, while others have to slowly increase the running volume.

 First you need to ask yourself, what are your goals?
 Is your goal to run faster?
 Do you want to lose weight?
 Are you planning to run an event in the future?
 Is you focus on running for speed, running distance or as cross training for another sport?

 For the runner new to pounding the pavement, it is advised to slowly build up the amount per week.
 Look for consistency rather than increasing the mileage to sudden.

 Easing into the running with a long term training plan will help strengthen muscles and ligaments which are necessary to stay injury free.

 For those that are unsure how much mileage their body can handle and how their body will react, should consider starting with run/walk training.
 This mixes parts of running and walking together.
 As time running slowly increases, the amount of time walking decreases.

 Start with three days per week of walking/running.
 Focusing on increasing the running by a few minutes each session.
 As you reach a total time of 30 minutes running, you can slowly remove/decrease the walking time until you are running 30 minutes nonstop.